 In a recent comment to one of my blogs, Andi Jackson shared a strategy for maximizing the short Wednesday schedule called “Power Hour.”
-As I was responding to Andi’s comment, I realized that I had to write this blog post and share some of the myriad ways that teachers can use a wonky Wednesday.
-These short periods provide an opportunity to think outside of the box, break routine, and provide students with opportunities to engage in activities that are neglected in the hustle and bustle of the school week.
+As I responded to Andi’s comment, I decided to write this blog post and share strategies teachers can use to maximize their wonky Wednesday.
+These short periods provide an opportunity to think outside of the box, break routine, and give the students opportunities to engage in activities neglected in the hustle and bustle of the school week.

 #1 Passion Projects